Did you know that Scouting in Greater Manchester North has over 6000 members?

 Who can be a Scout?

-Scouting is open to all young people aged 6 to 25 of every background and faith as well as those with none.
+Scouting is open to all young people aged 6 to 25 of every background, gender and faith as well as those with none.
 There are also plenty of opportunities for adults to become involved as Leaders, Administrators, Supporters and Volunteer Managers.

 Where do we operate?